AnoymousScripter/cool-stuff/README.md

 # Oh hey!
 I see you have found our repo!
- This is probally not for Doner Admin
+ This is probally not for Site [ADMIN].